robert-pat/force-system-solver/README.md

 fair ammount, and the current version is somewhat different than the original submission.
 Please see the tagged commits for the versions that I originally submitted.

+## Using the Program:
+This program takes in a .toml file describing a 2d truss in static equilibrium.
+It will then solve for unknown forces and display the results (either in the terminal or to a text file).
+This program is intended to be invoked & run from the command line, as such it supports a few command-line options:
+- The last item is optionally a path to a .toml file to solve
+- '--quiet' will disable debug output information
+- '-v' or '--verbose' will enable debug output information
+- '-e' or '-e=<1, 2, or 3>' will display an example problem
+- '-g' will display a simple drawing of the truss, its supports, and the applied loading.

 ## Solver Expectations & Solving Strategy:
 This project uses the method of joints to solve a two-dimensional truss in static equilibrium.
 Conceptually it creates a series of linear equations from the free-body diagrams of each joint in the truss.
 These equations are then combined into